 The video below shows you just how beautiful the castle, the town and the surrounding countryside is.

-morning spent wondering the lovely little streets and soaking up the atmosphere can be followed by an afternoon spent visiting the perfectly preserved castle and its museum.
+A morning spent wondering the lovely little streets and soaking up the atmosphere can be followed by an afternoon spent visiting the perfectly preserved castle and its museum.

 If you have the time, and even a week will do, then this is one of the best places to learn Italian.
 The local Italian school is in fact one of the selected few under my Italian language section.

 Definitely stay at the Hotel La Palomba.
 This hotel is a real bargain, very well run, and a friendly home away from home.
-They've got a really good restaurant too serving breakfast, lunch and dinner - it's a great place to try some local dishes.
-The setting, right next to the swimming pool is lovely.
-Nothing like sitting out under the trees on a warm summer's evening, glass of wine in hand, good company and good food.
+They've got a really good restaurant too, serving breakfast, lunch, and dinner; it's a great place to try some local dishes.
+The setting, right next to the swimming pool, is lovely.
+There's nothing like sitting out under the trees on a warm summer's evening with a glass of wine in hand, good company, and good food.

 Share in my FREE monthly newsletter, My Italy Top Tips.
 It's packed with insider advice on my Italy.